 We might see ourselves as blue-collar, working-class, or just your everyday American.

-We are among the everyday people essential to building America and keeping her running: truck drivers, restaurant workers, electricians, nurses, factory workers, you name it.
+We are some of the everyday people essential to keeping America running: factory workers, waitresses, electricians, mechanics, stay-at-home parents, you name it.

 But we are often sidelined and stereotyped in the media and in the public conversation.
 We are often spoken of, but rarely spoken with.

 It contributes to a growing partisan divide in America and to distrust in each other.
 Many believe that the political system is rigged for the elite and against ordinary working people.

 At Braver Angels, we believe that it takes all of us to bridge our divides.
 That for the task remaining before us, we need government of the people, by the people, for the people.

 That’s why we started We The People’s Project at Braver Angels.

 We are discussing the issues that, while often underplayed in the media, are affecting millions of Americans and need to be raised in public discussion.
 We are coming together to find common ground on solutions that those who depend on our work need to respect.

 For instance, we regularly see media stories about new technology which is supposed to make our lives better: cars and trucks driving themselves, three-mile trains with a one-man crew, the increase of computer-based employment, drones delivering for Amazon.
 More and more stores have us checking ourselves out at a computer terminal, rather than a live cashier.